List of law clerks for the second seat of the Supreme Court of the United States

-Ketanji Brown Jackson, 116th Associate Justice of the U.S. Supreme Court, clerked for her predecessor Justice Stephen Breyer during the 1999–2000 term.
+Ketanji Brown Jackson, 116th associate justice of the U.S. Supreme Court, clerked for her predecessor Justice Stephen Breyer during the 1999–2000 term.

 Law clerks have assisted the justices of the United States Supreme Court in various capacities since the first one was hired by Justice Horace Gray in 1882.
 Each justice is permitted to have between three and four law clerks per Court term.
 Most persons serving in this capacity are recent law school graduates (and typically graduated at the top of their class).
 Among their many functions, clerks do legal research that assists justices in deciding what cases to accept and what questions to ask during oral arguments, prepare memoranda, and draft orders and opinions.
 After retiring from the Court, a justice may continue to employ a law clerk, who may be assigned to provide additional assistance to an active justice or may assist the retired justice when sitting by designation with a lower court.

 Table of law clerks

-The following is a table of law clerks serving the associate justice holding Supreme Court seat 2 (the Court's second associate justice seat by the order of precedence of the inaugural associate justices (Note: Their place in the order of precedence was based upon the seniority of their commission from President George Washington following their confirmation by the U.S. Senate.)) which was established on September 24, 1789 by the 1st Congress through the Judiciary Act of 1789.
+The following is a table of law clerks serving the associate justice holding the second seat of the Supreme Court (the Court's second associate justice seat by the order of precedence of the inaugural associate justices (Note: Their place in the order of precedence was based upon the seniority of their commission from President George Washington following their confirmation by the U.S. Senate.)) which was established on September 24, 1789 by the 1st Congress through the Judiciary Act of 1789.
 This seat is currently occupied by Justice Ketanji Brown Jackson.